pi-star-2025/pi_star/Biology + Chemistry/molecules/viscosity.md

 For example honey and saliva spin more than water, and as a result the oxygen (force of 4) has more intelligence.

 Mucus has even more viscosity and as a result can store even more social intelligence.
-Furthermore, evolution of human eyes and brain increased viscosity ("stickiness") to accelerate high intelligence of systems.
+Furthermore, evolution of human eyes and brain increased viscosity ("stickiness") to accelerate intelligence of complex systems.